Building Legacy and Capacity Webinar Four – Equity 2030: A Long-term Strategic Vision for Student Equity in Higher Education

 28 June 2018

-The final webinar in the Building Legacy and Capacity series will put a spotlight on the long-term strategic vision for student equity in Australian higher education.
+The final webinar in the Building Legacy and Capacity series put a spotlight on the long-term strategic vision for student equity in Australian higher education, and was presented by Matt Brett (La Trobe University), Daniel Edwards (ACER), Sally Kift (ALT Fellows), and Nadine Zacharias (NCSEHE).

-The webinar will report on the discussion and insights generated at the Building Legacy and Capacity ‘Equity 2030’ Workshop held in Melbourne on 14 June 2018.
+The webinar reported on the discussion and insights generated at the Building Legacy and Capacity ‘Equity 2030’ Workshop held in Melbourne on 14 June 2018.
 A small group of participants—including researchers, practitioners, policymakers, senior managers and NCSEHE Equity Fellows—contributed their insights as subject matter experts to:

 - define a collective knowledge base informed by research and practice